Tax Deductions for Income Tax Returns

 Home Mortgage Interest

 You can deduct State and Local real estate and personal property Taxes (SALT), as well as either state and local income taxes or general sales taxes up to $10,000.
-Important: This amount may be increased up to $80,000 as part of the Build Back Better Plan - we will update this information if it is signed into law, though this act failed in 2022.
-Technically, the itemized method is required to claim SALT.
+Important: This amount was NOT increased up to $80,000 as part of the Build Back Better Plan which failed to pass in 2022.
+The itemized method is required to claim SALT.
 However, it might not be in your best interest if the new standard deduction amount exceeds that of the itemized amount.
-The Taxpert.com tax app will work for you by applying the best deduction method for you - either standard or itemized deduction.
+The Taxpert app will work for you by applying the best deduction method for you - either standard or itemized deduction.

 If you make contributions to a traditional Individual Retirement Account or IRA, these may be tax deductible.
 However, Roth IRA contributions are not tax deductible, but your account grows tax free.
 Traditional IRA contributions are often deducted from your paycheck - simply report your IRA contributions on your Taxpert account so any deductions can be assessed.
 If you are self-employed and make deductions to a SEP, SIMPLE, or other qualified retirement plan, these are generally deductible regardless of if you itemize.
 Additionally, you may be able to deduct an early withdrawal penalty on Schedule 1 to reduce your income.